jc-able/danis-discipline/docs/PRD.md

 - Allow potential clients to learn about independent plans
 - Enable clients to purchase plans via Stripe integration
 - Provide a contact form for inquiries
-- Allow users to sign up for a newsletter
 - Display coach certifications and credentials
 - Showcase the coach's philosophy and background
 - *(Future Phase)* Implement personalized coaching services